MirageM/MirageM/README.md

 <br>

 Hey there!
-I am a computer engineer.

-I am always eager to learn new things, so do not hesitate to contact me!
+I am an aspiring computer engineer that is eager to learn new things.
+Don't hestitate to reach out to me.